Drache93/easybase/README.md

 - `encryptionKey`: Get the encryption key
 - `writable`: Check if the autobase is writable
 - `base`: Access the underlying Autobase instance

+---

+## 🙏 Thanks

+Special thanks to the folks at [Holepunch](https://github.com/holepunchto) for their groundbreaking work on Autobase, Hyperswarm, and the peer-to-peer ecosystem!
+This package builds on top of their amazing tools.

+## 🤝 Contributing

+Contributions, suggestions, and feedback are very welcome!
+Please open an issue or pull request if you spot a problem or want to add more features.

+## 📜 License

+Apache-2.0 — see LICENSE